GLOBAL MARKETS-Tech leads equities' rebound as Powell sticks to script

 "The dollar may need to see some pullback and fresh news on the interest rate front before finding direction."

-Sterling GBP=D3, meanwhile, has been surging and touched a two-month top of $1.3642 in early Asia trade as investors see Britain overcoming a wave of COVID-19 cases led by the Omicron variant and have priced in a nearly 80% chance of Bank of England rate hike in February.
+Sterling GBP=D3, meanwhile, has been surging and touched a two-month top of $1.3645in Asia as investors see Britain overcoming a wave of COVID-19 cases led by the Omicron variant and have priced in a nearly 80% chance of Bank of England rate hike in February.
 BOEWATCH

-The dollar's overnight weakness helped gold XAU= to its best percentage gain for a month, though at $1,819 an ounce it is still hemmed in a range it has kept for half a year.
+The dollar's weakness has helped gold XAU=, though at $1,820 an ounce it is still hemmed in a range it has kept for half a year.
 GOL/

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh